braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 ## Creating geofence sets manually

+From the **Locations** page, click **+ Create Geofence Set**.

 ![Geofence Location Main Screen][1]

 Once you have created a geofence set, you can manually add geofences by drawing them on the map.
 We recommend creating geofences with a radius of at least 100 meters for optimal functionality.
+For more information on configurable options, refer to [Geofence configuration]({{site.baseurl}}/user_guide/engagement_tools/locations_and_geofences/geofence_configuration/).

-## Creating geofence sets via bulk upload
+## Creating geofence sets via bulk upload {#creating-geofence-sets-via-bulk-upload}

 Geofences may be uploaded in bulk as a GeoJSON object of type `FeatureCollection`.
 Each individual geofence is a `Point` geometry type in the feature collection.
 The properties for each feature require a `"radius"` key, and an optional `"name"` key for each geofence.
+To upload your GeoJSON, click **+ Create Geofence Set** followed by **Upload GeoJSON**.

 The sample below represents the correct GeoJSON for specifying two geofences: one for Braze's headquarters in NYC, and one for the Statue of Liberty south of Manhattan.
 We recommend uploading geofences with a radius of at least 100 meters for optimal functionality.